 |Step 5||Determine if the linkage needs adjustment or replacement|

-So, the reason why the transmission slips out of 4H is because the linkage isn’t fully engaged and 4WD isn’t engaged properly in the transfer case.
+So, the reason why the transmission slips out of 4H is that the linkage isn’t fully engaged and 4WD isn’t engaged properly in the transfer case.
 If you’re experiencing difficulty engaging 4H it also explains why you will struggle to engage 4Lo.
 You can read more about that here: 4WD grinding when turning.

 If you are out on the trails and desperately need to engage 4WD then there is a quick DIY method you can try.